gomorpheus/morpheus-docs/library/blueprints/cloudFormation.rst

 If needed, Amazon has educational resources available for getting started with CloudFormation.
 They can be found in the `AWS CloudFormation documentation <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html>`_.

-To create a new CloudFormation Blueprint, navigate to Provisioning > Blueprints.
+To create a new CloudFormation Blueprint, navigate to |LibBluApp|.
 Click :guilabel:`+ ADD`.

 On the Name tab of the New Blueprint modal, enter a name for your new Blueprint.
 In the Type dropdown menu, select CloudFormation.
 Click :guilabel:`NEXT`